 PM-Kisan scheme: Centre to recover Rs 2,992 crore from 42 lakh ineligible farmers

-The maximum amount of Rs 554.01 crore has to be recovered from 8.35 lakh farmers in Assam, Union minister Narendra Singh Tomar told the Lok Sabha.
+The largest amount of money has to be reclaimed in Assam, where 8.35 lakh farmers received Rs 554.01 crore, said Union minister Narendra Singh.

 The Centre has paid nearly Rs 3,000 crore to more than 42 lakh ineligible farmers under the Pradhan Mantri Kisan Samman Nidhi, or PM-Kisan, scheme till July 15, Union Agriculture Minister Narendra Singh Tomar told the Lok Sabha on Tuesday.
-This amount now has to be recovered, he said.
+This amount now has to be recovered from them, he said.

-The PM-Kisan scheme, launched by the Narendra Modi government ahead of the 2019 Lok Sabha elections, initially provided income support worth Rs 6,000 annually to small and marginal farming families.
-Later, the criteria based on size of land holdings was removed but certain exceptions remained.
+The PM-Kisan scheme, launched by the Narendra Modi government ahead of the 2019 Lok Sabha elections, initially provided income support of Rs 6,000 annually to small and marginal farming families.
+Later, the criteria based on size of land holdings were removed but some exceptions remained.

-Farming families with members who paid income tax, received a monthly pension above Rs 10,000, held a constitutional position, or was a serving or retired government employee, were excluded from the ambit of the scheme.
+Farming families with members who paid income tax, received a monthly pension above Rs 10,000, held a constitutional position, or were serving or retired government employees were excluded from the ambit of the scheme.
 Professional and institutional landholders were also kept out of the scheme.
-The undeserving beneficiaries fall in one of these categories.
+The 42 lakh farmers that will have to return the money fall into one of these categories.

 Under this scheme, the Centre releases Rs 6,000 in three instalments of Rs 2,000 every four months directly into the bank accounts of farmers under the Direct Benefit Transfer mode.